20 Palestinians killed at Gaza aid distribution site, says Israeli-backed aid group

-TEL AVIV, Israel — (AP) — Twenty Palestinians were killed Wednesday in the crush of a crowd at a food distribution site run by an Israeli-backed American organization in the Gaza Strip, the group said, the first time it has acknowledged deadly violence at its operations.
-The deaths came as Israeli strikes killed 41 others, including 11 children, according to hospital officials.
+TEL AVIV, Israel — (AP) — Twenty Palestinians were killed Wednesday, most of them trampled in a crowd at a food distribution site run by an Israeli-backed American organization in the Gaza Strip, the group said, the first time it has reported deaths at its operations.
+They came as Israeli strikes killed 41 others, including 11 children, according to hospital officials.

-The Gaza Humanitarian Fund accused the Hamas militant group of fomenting panic and spreading misinformation that led to the violence, though it provided no evidence to support the claim.
+The Gaza Humanitarian Fund accused the Hamas militant group of fomenting unrest in the crowd leading to a "dangerous surge" though it provided no evidence to support the claim.

-It said 19 people were trampled in a stampede and one person was fatally stabbed at a hub in the southern Gaza city of Khan Younis.
-Gaza's Health Ministry and witnesses said GHF workers used tear gas against the crowd, inciting a panic.
-The ministry said that it was the first time people have been killed by a stampede at the aid sites.
+Witnesses said GHF guards threw stun grenades and used pepper spray on people pressing to get into the site before it opened, causing a panic in the narrow, fenced-in entrance.

-It was also the first time that GHF has confirmed deaths at one of its distribution sites, although Palestinian witnesses, health officials and U.N. agencies say hundreds of people have been killed while heading to the hubs to get food.
+It was the first time GHF has confirmed deaths at one of its food hubs.

-Some witnesses said the crowd panicked after receiving messages that no aid would be distributed or would only be distributed later.
-Others said people became trapped while attempting to move through a turnstile system, which creates a bottleneck.

-Omar Al-Najjar, a resident of the nearby city of Rafah, said people were gasping for air, possibly from tear gas.
+But since the sites began operating in late May, hundreds of Palestinians have been killed in shootings by Israeli soldiers while on roads heading to the sites, according to witnesses and health officials.
+GHF’s four sites are all in military-controlled zones, and the Israeli military has said its troops have only fired warning shots to control crowds.

+Gaza's more than 2 million Palestinians are living through a catastrophic humanitarian crisis, and many are teetering on the edge of famine, according to food security experts.

+“The Americans were calling out on the loudspeakers, ‘Go back, go back.’
+But no one could turn around because it was so crowded,” he said.
+“Everyone was on top of each other.
+We tried to pull out the people who were underneath, but we couldn’t.
+The Americans were throwing stun grenades at us.”

+Other witnesses said the contractors used pepper spray as well.
+The Health Ministry said tear gas was used, but GHF denied that and said its contractors deployed “limited use of pepper spray.”
+It said they fired no shots at the crowd.

-The injuries were “not from gunfire, but from people clustering and pushing against each other,” Al-Najjar said as he carried, with three other men, an injured stranger to a hospital.
+“Everyone suffocated from people crushing on top of each other,” said Omar al-Najjar, a Rafah resident, as he and other men carried an injured man on a stretcher.
 He said the chaos at the sites is forcing Palestinians to “march towards death.”

-“They used stun grenades and pepper spray against us," said Abdullah Aleyat, who was at the GHF site on Wednesday morning.

-"When they saw people killing each other, they opened the gate and people stepped over each other and suffocated,” Aleyat said, as he stood in a hospital room with some of the injured.

-Videos released earlier this year by GHF from an aid distribution showed hundreds of Palestinians jostling for aid, and sprinting towards the sites when they opened.
+GHF said it believed elements in the crowd “armed and affiliated with Hamas” fomented the unrest.
+It said that its contractors identified men with firearms in the crowd and confiscated one.

+Distribution at the GHF sites has often been chaotic.
+Boxes of food are left stacked on the ground inside the center and, once opened, crowds charge in to grab whatever they can, according to witnesses and videos released by GHF itself.

-In other videos obtained recently by The Associated Press from an American contractor working with GHF, Palestinians seeking access to the sites are pictured crowded between metal fences, as contractors deploy tear gas and stun grenades.
+In videos obtained recently by The Associated Press from an American contractor working with GHF, contractors are seen using tear gas and stun grenades to keep crowds back behind metal fences or to force them to disperse.
+Gunshots can also be heard.

-The sites are inside Israeli military zones protected by private American contractors.
-Israel troops surround the sites, but the army says they are not in the immediate vicinity.

-The United Nations human rights office and Gaza’s Health Ministry said Tuesday that 875 Palestinians in the enclave have been killed while seeking food since May, with 674 of those in the vicinity of aid distribution sites run by GHF.
+The United Nations human rights office said Tuesday that 875 Palestinians were killed while seeking food since May.
+Of those, 674 were killed while en route to GHF food sites.
+The rest were reportedly killed while waiting for aid trucks entering Gaza.

-The ministry and witnesses say most of the deaths have come from Israeli gunfire.
-The Israeli army says it fires warning shots and only uses live fire if crowds threaten its soldiers.

-GHF, an American organization registered in Delaware, was established in February to distribute aid during the ongoing Gaza humanitarian crisis.

 Meanwhile, Israeli strikes killed 22 people in Gaza City, including 11 children and three women, and 19 others in Khan Younis.
 The Israeli military said it has struck more than 120 targets in the past 24 hours across the Gaza Strip, including Hamas military infrastructure of tunnels and weapons storage facilities.

-Note: This story has been updated to correct that the GHF site is between the southern cities of Khan Younis and Rafah, not in Khan Younis.
-It has also been updated to delete a reference to witnesses reporting tear gas was used.
-The Health Ministry reported that.